 3. Select Configuration from the sidebar and choose Verified identities.

 4. Click on Create identity and select if you want to verify a domain or an individual email address.

-5. Check the inbox for the email address that you’re verifying and click the verification link in the email.
+5. You will get an email from the Amazon SES team to verify your email.
+Check the inbox for the email address that you are verifying and click the verification link in the email.

 6. Back in the Amazon SES Console, in the configuration >verified identities option, you should see “verified” under the Status column if you have successfully verified your email address.